SIMILAR IMAGES

 IMAGE INFORMATION

-Paek is the first Korean-born Hockey player to both play in the NHL, and have his named engraved on the Stanley Cup.
+Paek is the first Korean-born Hockey player to play in the NHL, and have his named engraved on the Stanley Cup.

 Paek played his junior Hockey for three seasons with the Oshawa Generals (1984–85 to 1986–87) of the Ontario Hockey League / OHL.
-Paek would captain the Generals, who set a team record of 101 points in the 1986-87 season, won the OHL championship (J. Ross Robertson Cup), and appeared in the Memorial Cup championship game, losing to the Medicine Hat Tigers.
+Paek would captain the Generals, who set a team record of 101 points in the 1986-87 season, winning the OHL championship (J. Ross Robertson Cup), and appeared in the Memorial Cup championship game, losing to the Medicine Hat Tigers.

 Paek would then play for the Pittsburgh Penguins of the National Hockey League / NHL who had drafted him in the ninth round, 170th overall, in the 1985 NHL Entry Draft.